radiusxt/PatternAnalysis-2025/recognition/s4696725_siamese/README.md

 A Siamese network requires input as pairs of images along with a label indicating whether the pair belongs to the same class (benign or malignant).
 Training pairs were generated dynamically from the dataset metadata where positive pairs were composed of two distinct images from the same class, while negative pairs combined one image from each class.
 Each epoch generated 15,000 random pairs totaling 30,000 images, maintaining a roughly balanced distribution of positive and negative examples.
 This approach ensures the model learns to map images to a meaningful embedding space where intra-class distances are small and inter-class distances are large.

+Larger dropout values and regularisation were used to prevent overfitting which is common when tuning pretrained models such as ResNet34.

 ## Validation & Inference

 To evaluate generalisation performance during training, a split ratio of 75:15:10 of the dataset was used (85% for training, 15% for validating, 10% for testing).
 The validation dataset was constructed from the same pair-generation process as the training data, but with distinct random sampling.
 Importantly, no images were shared between training and validation splits, preventing data leakage.
 Validation pairs were fed in batches of 32 without shuffling to allow consistent performance measurement at the end of each epoch.